waggle-sensor/summer2021/Lee/work-log.md

 -Today's Technical Tasks
 * The source from https://nodered.org/docs/getting-started/docker
 * Managing User Data: Once you have Node-RED running with Docker, we need to ensure any added nodes or flows are not lost if the container is destroyed.
 This user data can be persisted by mounting a data directory to a volume outside the container.
 This can either be done using a bind mount or a named data volume.
 Node-RED uses the /data directory inside the container to store user configuration data.
 (Don't know what it is)

+### Monday, 12th
+-Today's Non-Technical Tasks
+* Attended mid-presentation (not sure why my laptop microphone/share the screen not working)

+-Today's Non-Technical Tasks
+* Meeting with abayomi (Jenkins: open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+It is a server-based system that runs in servlet containers such as Apache Tomcat)